LazyCoderForU/Maze_Runner_Game_Python/README.md

 2. Add a scoring system to track the number of moves.
 3. Implement user authentication in the `user_interaction` service.
 4. Enhance the maze generation algorithm for more complex mazes.
-5. Add real-time multiplayer functionality using Flask-SocketIO.
+5. Add real-time multiplayer functionality using python-socketio and FastAPI.